Sl66p/Sl66p/README.md

 <section id="about me" class="h2">
   <h2>About Me...</h2>
   <p>
-    My Name is Sleep, I'm a student in cybersecurity, I develop scripts for multiple types of hacking tools!
+    My Name is Sleep, I'm a cybersecurity advocate, I develop scripts for multiple types of hacking tools!
   </p>
   <p>
     I also compete in the First Robotics Competition, as well as Cyberpatriot OS Hardening and Packet Tracking Competition.